 In addition, our role within the partnership is to provide free respite as required.
 We are able to take referrals from anyone who lives in Sandwell and will direct your enquiry through to our Palliative Hub team who will make formal arrangements through our systems to provide you with the break that you need at this very stressful and difficult time.

-DISC (Dementia Information Support for Carers)
+Dementia Information and Support for Carers

 Respite for Carers